 Bring me the Smut

-My biggest quibble with Reply 1997 was that though it had amazing, fresh characters, the story-line was not particularly of great interest to me and not one I would continuously re-watch as much as I would the other two seasons.
+My biggest quibble with Reply 1997 was that though it had amazing, fresh characters, the story-line was not particularly of great interest to me and not one I would re-watch as much as I would the other two seasons.

-Between Shi Won “dating” (I use this term loosely) the extremely selfish Tae Woong who had stolen her from his younger brother Yoon Je (apparently unknowingly), while likely knowing (or not) the only reason he was so in love with her was the fact that she reminded him of her older deceased sister who he had once dated, accompanied with her playing dumb through all of it, I couldn’t really completely connect.
+Between Shi Won “dating” (I use this term loosely) the selfish Tae Woong who had stolen her from his younger brother Yoon Je (apparently unknowingly), while likely knowing (or not) the only reason he was so in love with her was the fact that she reminded him of her older deceased sister who he had once dated, accompanied with her playing dumb through all of it, I couldn’t really completely connect.

 I find this season hard to re-watch for anything other than scenes like this:

 But then again it has been a while since I watched this particular season of the series, and perhaps have forgotten all the things that I was fond of apart from Seo In Guk’s amazing kissing skills and charm.